Do You Know What Landlords Can and Can't Charge You For?

 1. Do a Pre-Move-Out Walkthrough

 Ask your landlord for a walkthrough 7–10 days before your move.
-Take notes of anything they mention — and ask whether they’ll deduct for it if it’s not addressed.
+Take notes of anything they mention — and ask whether they'll deduct for it if it's not addressed.
+Learn more about preparing for your rental walkthrough to make sure you're documenting everything correctly and asking the right questions.

 2. Save Your Receipts